 User program space access is restricted to the lower 4M instruction word address range (0x000000 to 0x7FFFFE), for all accesses other than TBLRD/TBLWT, which use TBLPAG<7> to determine user or configuration space access.
-In Table 3-1, read/write instructions, bit 23 allows access to the device ID, the user ID and the Configuration bits.
+In TABLE 3-1: "Program Space Address Construction", bit 23 allows access to the Device ID, the User ID and the Configuration bits.
 Otherwise, bit 23 is always clear.